JulioQuesadilla/DB-MYSQL/DB-MYSQL-2 -  Relational Databases & MySQL/README.md

 ### Challenge Yourself

-1. Create an additioanl table to store the student's grades.
+1. Create an additional table to store the student's grades.